GetRektBoy724/MeterPwrShell/README.md

  # To-do List
 This next improvement will be implemented at v1.4.0
 - Built-in Process Migration (well if you dont know how Metasploit's process migration works,it injects the payload to other process and kill the first session,but it will be invisible on the UI.So i want to replicate that)
+- Handle and ignore `SIGKILL` and `SIGTERM` signal on the powershell